PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Leaderboards.md

 # Leaderboards

+Leaderboards are typically restricted to tracking and reporting the leading players in a game.
+GameSparks Leaderboards offer you a much wider and flexible scope, both for tracking comparisons within your player pool and for controlling how comparisons are displayed in-game to the players:
-The Leaderboards functionality on the GameSparks platform is not limited to Leaderboards in their traditional sense.
-Rather, it is functionality that allows you to keep track of any comparisons of player performance and then support artifacts in-game that flexibly display this information in a meaningful form to players.
-This allows support for complex, contextual display of information about other players and also provides the framework for many social and competitive features.
+* **Highly Configurable** - Keep track of any comparisons of player performance and then support artifacts in-game that flexibly display this information in a meaningful form to players.
+This allows support for complex, contextual displays of information about other players and also provides the framework for many social and competitive features.

-Not only are GameSparks Leaderboards highly configurable, they are also highly performant.
-Our internal ranking and sorting algorithms allow new scores to be added to Leaderboards with 10m+ entries and have a new rank calculated within milliseconds (along with a social list of your friends who you have just passed).
+* **Highly Performant** - Our internal ranking and sorting algorithms allow new scores to be added to Leaderboards with 10m+ entries and have a new rank calculated within milliseconds.

-Leaderboards consume data from running totals, and can also perform calculations on grouped running totals to allow you to further transform the data from the running total into a list of scores of the values that you want.
+* **Driven by Running Totals** - Leaderboards consume data from running totals and can also perform calculations on grouped running totals, allowing you to further transform the data from the running total into a list of scores of the values that you want.
 A single Leaderboard can consume data from multiple running totals (and in turn, from multiple Events).
-This allows for some complex Leaderboards such as a Leaderboard with a halfway score and a final score in the same list.
-You can achieve this without having to worry about recording the halfway score during the game - just send the events when they happen and the platform does the rest.
+This allows for some complex Leaderboards, such as a Leaderboard with a halfway score and a final score in the same list.
+You can achieve this without having to worry about recording the halfway score during the game.
+Simply send the events when they happen and the platform does the rest!

-You can also partition Leaderboards.
-This allows you to set up a single Leaderboard configuration and have it automatically create new Leaderboards when a particular value changes.
-A good example for this is a level Leaderboard, where the rules are the same for the Leaderboard for each level.
-You tell the Leaderboard to partition by level and the rest is done for you - far better than creating 100 separate Leaderboard configurations to represent each level.
+* **Partition** - You can partition Leaderboards, which allows you to set up a single Leaderboard configuration and have it automatically create new Leaderboards when a particular value changes.
+A good example here is a level Leaderboard, where the rules are the same for the Leaderboard at each level.
+You tell the Leaderboard to partition by level and the rest is done for you.
+Far better than creating 100 separate Leaderboard configurations to represent each level!
+* **Social Ranking** - Not only can Leaderboards provide instant rankings, but we can filter these based on your connection to a wide range of available social networks, such as ranking you against your socially networked friends.

 ## Managing Leaderboard configurations